Options Bar

 Add Bus

 Choose the spatialization algorithm that best fits your setup.
-If you have any doubt about which algorithm to use, or how to set them up, visit the Spatialization Bus section.
+If you have any doubt about which algorithm to use, or on how to set it up, visit the Spatialization Bus section.

 If you have selected the Manual button, you need to enter the number of Bus Channels of your bus.
 This number needs to match the number of loudspeakers that you will assign to the bus.